zshwuhan/dica-light/README.md

 The diagonalization type algorithms include the **spectral algorithm** (spectral) based on two eigen decompositions, the **orthogonal joint diagonalization algorithm** (jd), and the **tensor power method** (tpm).

-Overall, (a) the theoretical part of the project is [here](http://www.di.ens.fr/~apodosin/dica-project.html) and (b) the project contains Matlab/C++ implementation of the algorithms discussed in the paper
-* A. Podosinnikova, F. Bach, and S. Lacoste-Julien.
-[Rethinking LDA: Moment Matching for Discrete ICA](http://arxiv.org/abs/1507.01784).
-NIPS, 2015.

 #### Quick start